 Our film begins exactly 10 years after the events of Prometheus and ironically starts off almost identically like another recent sci-fi film Passengers.
 A colony ship in the middle of space is bound for a remote planet that is years away with a couple thousand colonists onboard.
 The ship gets hit with a massive sonic wave that causes pod malfunctions and kills nearly 50 people, including the ships Captain….James Franco.
-No, I’m not kidding, Franco is the Captain of this ship.
 Fortunately, he dies right away so he doesn’t even get an opportunity to speak.
 The crew finds a planet that is similar to Earth in the middle of nowhere and decides to test their luck and see if the planet is habitable.
 When they land, things go wrong almost instantly as the crew is infected with the black alien spore from the first film which kills them and spouts Neomorphs from their dead bodies (A problem that could have been prevented if they were wearing helmets).
 The crew must fight to survive the planet while the others look for a way to save them without jeopardizing the lives of the colonists.

 If you are comparing this to the first film, you are likely to have the same compliments and the same complaints.
 The action and the set pieces are outstanding.
 The budget of this film is less than 100 million and the special effects here are 1000x better than I’ve seen from movies with more than double the budget.
 The exterior shots were filmed at Milford Sound in New Zealand.
 Add special effects to an already beautiful place and you create a gorgeous post life planet which would be a perfect place to live (without all the death that is).
-If you are gauging how scary this is, the monsters look amazing, whether they are scary or not depends on how big of a
+If you are gauging how scary this is, the monsters look amazing, whether they are scary or not depends on how big of a coward you are.

 If the purpose of this film was to jump-start the Aliens franchise after a couple of missteps then Alien: Covenant does that.
 While it doesn’t excite Alien fans with a great movie, it does give enough intrigue to make you want to see how they wrap up this series and ties its loose ends to the original franchise.
 The effects are great, the gore is well done, and those goddamn face huggers are still suckering people in long after they should know better.
 Alien: Covenant is a well-shot thriller for a franchise that is waiting for Young CGI Ripley to conclude Riley Scott’s work.